newdrake708233-prog/DarkGPT/README.md

 A GPT style transformer language model with no limitations built from scratch in Python using PyTorch.
 Runs entirely locally; no API, no internet, no restrictions.
 Built as a learning project to explore the capabilities of artificial intellegence.

+*IMPORTANT!!* Check releases for lastest version!
+Model training data (wont't run without it!!) is also there!!

 ---
 ## Models:
 _DarkGPT v0.1_alpha:_